 Introduces students to the community, familial and cultural relationships necessary for Aboriginal physical health and social and emotional wellbeing.
 The importance of therapeutic relationships in promoting culturally strong, healthy lifestyles will be presented including celebrating connections, physical activity, good nutrition, and stress management.

-Topic 1: Healthy Health Policy
+Module 1: Healthy Health Policy

-Topic 2: Holistic Health Promotion
+Module 2: Holistic Health Promotion

-Topic 3: Healthy Health Organisations
+Module 3: Healthy Health Organisations

-Topic 4: Health Promotion Case Studies
+Module 4: Analysing Health Promotion: Case Studies

-Topic 5: Supportive Health Environments
+Module 5: Supportive Health Environments

 Unit Learning Outcomes express learning achievement in terms of what a student should know, understand and be able to do on completion of a unit.
 These outcomes are aligned with the graduate attributes.
 The unit learning outcomes and graduate attributes are also the basis of evaluating prior learning.